verbose/verb/README.md

 # verb [![NPM version](https://badge.fury.io/js/verb.png)](http://badge.fury.io/js/verb)

 > A project without documentation is like a project that doesn't exist.
-Verb solves this by making it dead simple to generate project documentation, using simple markdown templates, with zero configuration required.
+Verb solves this by making it dead simple to generate docs, using simple markdown templates, with zero configuration required.

 * Use Verb to generate and maintain markdown documentation for your projects.
 Use [Assemble](https://github.com/assemble/assemble) to generate a website from your Verb docs!
 * Get [verb-cli](https://github.com/assemble/verb-cli) to use Verb globally from the command line